-Develop and maintain policies, procedures, and effective practices to ensure federal funds are properly administered and spent and federal property is safeguarded against loss and from unauthorized use or disposition.
+- Develop and maintain policies, procedures, and effective practices to ensure federal funds are properly administered and spent and federal property is safeguarded against loss and from unauthorized use or disposition.
 The District annually reviews the Federal Grant Policies and Procedures Manual as well as the Business Office Procedures and also ensures all employees who deal with federal funds are aware of the policies and procedures and are properly trained in the use of them.
-The department of Learning, Leadership and Innovation Services is responsible for training program staff while the CFO oversees the training on accounting procedures for the District.
+The department of Learning, Leadership and Innovation Services, department of Special Education, or department of Child Nutrition as applicable is responsible for training program staff while the CFO oversees the training on accounting procedures for the District. - Ensures employees comply by regularly and frequently evaluating and monitoring their compliance with the policies and procedures, statutes, regulations, and the terms and conditions of the award.
+The department of Learning, Leadership and Innovation Services, department of Special Education, or department of Child Nutrition as applicable is responsible for ensuring compliance. - Take prompt action when instances of noncompliance are identified, including noncompliance identified in audit findings, and taking the appropriate disciplinary action for employees who do not comply, and - Take reasonable measures to safeguard protected personally identifiable information and other information designated as sensitive consistent with applicable federal, state, and local laws regarding privacy and obligations of confidentiality.
+The District uses the following, at least in part, to determine if internal controls are effective:

-- Ensures employees comply by regularly and frequently evaluating and monitoring their compliance with the policies and procedures, statutes, regulations, and the terms and conditions of the award.
-The department of Learning, Leadership and Innovation Services is responsible for ensuring compliance. - Take prompt action when instances of noncompliance are identified, including noncompliance identified in audit findings, and taking the appropriate disciplinary action for employees who do not comply, and - Take reasonable measures to safeguard protected personally identifiable information and other information designated as sensitive consistent with applicable federal, state, and local laws regarding privacy and obligations of confidentiality.
-The District uses the following, at least in part, to determine if internal controls are effective: - o Only valid or authorized transactions are processed. - Transactions occur during the grant period and are processed timely. - o Transactions that are not proper are rejected and not processed. - o Transactions appear reasonable relative to other data. - Property (including supplies and equipment) is tracked and used only for authorized purposes. - Property is properly disposed of. - Grant expenditures are reviewed monthly by the Budget & General Ledger Coordinator and annually by the District's external auditor.
+- Only valid or authorized transactions are processed. - Transactions occur during the grant period and are processed timely. - Transactions that are not proper are rejected and not processed. - Transactions appear reasonable relative to other data. - Property (including supplies and equipment) is tracked and used only for authorized purposes. - Property is properly disposed of. - Grant expenditures are reviewed monthly by the Budget & General Ledger Coordinator and annually by the District's external auditor.
 Any deficiencies in internal controls identified are addressed immediately. - Ensure reasonable segregation of duties by requiring the submission of a request for any given transaction be authorized and approved by an appropriate level of administrator within a budgetary unit or federal program.
 The approval must be documented by initial or signature (hard-copy or electronic) before it is processed by the department of Business Services for payment to vendor or staff member.